xkons/learning-rust/learning-rust.md

 > I call it my billion-dollar mistake.
 At that time, I was designing the first comprehensive type system for references in an object-oriented language.
 My goal was to ensure that all use of references should be absolutely safe, with checking performed automatically by the compiler.
 But I couldn’t resist the temptation to put in a null reference, simply because it was so easy to implement.
 This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.

-Here's a direct link to the talk on the QCon Website with key takeaways listed as well: https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/
+Here's a direct link to the talk on the QCon Website: https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/

+**Key takeaways from the talk** (Source QCon Webiste)
+- Null references have historically been a bad idea
+- Early compilers provided opt-out switches for run-time checks, at the expense of correctness
+- Programming language designers should be responsible for the errors in programs written in that language
+- Customer requests and markets may not ask for what's good for them; they may need regulation to build the market
+- If the billion dollar mistake was the null pointer, the C gets function is a multi-billion dollar mistake that created the opportunity for malware and viruses to thrive